Back to blog

 Source

-Some of the major advantages of such an approach are as follows: decision-making is more flexible because of direct contact with leaders and the lack of management tiers.
-This organizational structure fosters reporting and ensures the employees play an active role in the decision-making practices hence an empowered workforce.
+• This organizational structure fosters reporting and ensures employees play an active role in decision-making practices, hence creating an empowered workforce.

 Open communication channels